maestre3d/alexandria/docs/Event_guidelines.md

 In the following section, we define our guidelines for event consuming and producing along with some terminology
 that every contributor must follow.

+### Conventions Used in This Document
+The requirement level keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" used in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

+In this document, such keywords are highlighted using **bold** font.

 ## Events
 There is two event types:
 - **Integration**: This represents a _transaction_, mostly SAGAs.
 They **must** contain an root span ID for tracing,